class4cxy/ALView/README.md

 body.marginTop = 20;
 [body addTo: self.view];

-// new a block view
+// a block view always break in a new line
 ALView * blockArticle = [[ALView alloc] init];
 // if you did not set `display`, default is ALDisplayBlock
 // blockArticle.display = ALDisplayBlock;